Satisfactory Academic Progress (SAP) Policy

 - Non-applicable Program Credits: Non-applicable credits to a student’s current major may be factored into the maximum time frame.

 - Multiple Degrees: When a student completes a degree at the home campus, the student may continue receiving financial aid for a second or subsequent degree.
-Students must complete and submit a Financial Aid Degree Completion Form to the Financial Aid Office.
-Please contact your home campus Financial Aid Office for deadlines.
+Please contact your Financial Aid Office for more information.

 Example: Kimo’s degree program requires 60 credits to graduate; therefore, he must complete his degree program within a total of 90 credits (60 credits x 150% = 90 credits).